NOTICE | On 3/31/25, Amazon Aurora Serverless v1 will no longer be supported. Learn how to upgrade to Aurora Serverless v2. >>

 Aurora ML can make this a real-time process enabling embeddings to be kept up-to-date in Aurora PostgreSQL by making periodic calls to Amazon Bedrock or Amazon SageMaker which returns the most recent embeddings from your model.

 Yes.
 There are two methods to integrate Amazon Aurora databases with Amazon Bedrock to power generative AI applications.
-First, Amazon Aurora ML now provides access to foundation models available in Amazon Bedrock directly through SQL for both Aurora MySQL and Aurora PostgreSQL.
-Second, you can configure Aurora as a Knowledge Base for Amazon Bedrock and store embeddings generated from Bedrock on Aurora.
-Knowledge Bases for Amazon Bedrock supports Aurora PostgreSQL as a vector store for use-cases like Retrieval Augmented Generation (RAG).
-Read our blog and documentation on how to use Aurora PostgreSQL as a Knowledge Base for Amazon Bedrock.
+First, Amazon Aurora ML provides access to foundation models available in Amazon Bedrock directly through SQL for both Aurora MySQL and Aurora PostgreSQL.
+Second, you can configure Aurora as your vector store in Amazon Bedrock Knowledge Bases in just one click and store embeddings generated from Bedrock on Aurora.
+Amazon Bedrock Knowledge Bases supports Aurora PostgreSQL as a vector store for use cases like Retrieval-Augmented Generation (RAG).
+Read our blog and documentation on Using Aurora PostgreSQL as a knowledge base for Amazon Bedrock.

 Amazon Aurora PostgreSQL Optimized Reads with pgvector increases queries per second for vector search by up to 9x in workloads that exceed available instance memory.
 This is possible due to the tiered caching capability available in Optimized Reads that automatically caches data evicted from the in-memory database buffer cache onto local storage to speed up subsequent accesses of that data.